 31 MAY 02 JUN

-The Mugello circuit was constructed in 1974 and is set in the hills above the city of Florence.
-Mugello hosted its first Grand Prix in 1976 and the layout of the circuit, which sits within a tree lined valley, has almost remained the same ever since.
+Originally a road circuit, the first race at Mugello was held over one hundred years ago in 1914.
+The legendary names of the original drivers are still linked to this iconic track today: Ascari, Emilio Materassi and Enzo Ferrari to name a few.
+The Mugello circuit we know today was constructed in 1973 and opened to the public in 1974.
+Set in the hills above the city of Florence, Mugello hosted its first Grand Prix in 1976 and the layout of the circuit, which sits within a tree lined valley, has almost remained the same ever since.
 Purchased by Ferrari in 1988 and renovated afterwards, it became a permanent MotoGP venue from 1991 to the present day.

-The circuit is made up of a total of 15 turns, including 9 right corners and 6 left corners, with the longest straight measures 1.141km.
+The circuit is made up of a total of 15 turns, including 9 right corners and 6 left corners, with the longest straight measuring at 1.141km.
 The circuit has a rare design as it is made up almost equally of straights and curves.
-It is famous for its slopes and fast curves.
+It is famous for its fast slopes and sweeping curves.